truenas/middleware/docs/userguide/index.rst

 This tab also contains the following buttons:

-**Rebuild LDAP/AD Cache:** click if you add a user to Active Directory who needs immediate access to FreeNAS®; otherwise this occurs automatically once a day as a cron job.

 **Save Debug:** used to generate a text file of diagnostic information. t will prompt for the location to save the ASCII text file.

 **Firmware Update:** used to Upgrade FreeNAS®.